 Cockatiels and budgies are two small parrot species that are very popular pet bird choices.
 They're loved for their small size, which makes them easier to keep than some larger parrots, and with some initial work on your part to tame them, they can be very social and affectionate.

 Cockatoos are a fantastic choice for an owner who wants a very interactive and affectionate parrot.
-However, they are best for experienced owners as these birds do not do well without a large amount of stimulation and can engage in feather picking behavior and other undesirable behaviors.
-They also are known for being very loud and can live up to 70 years.
+Just know they are known for being very loud and can live up to 70 years.
 If you have parrot experience and the ability to provide for this special bird's needs, a well-socialized, happy cockatoo enjoys cuddling and lots of physical interaction.

 Snakes That Like Contact